StartupsPoleEmploi/labonneboite/labonneboite/common/maps/README.md

 Both are located here: `labonneboite/templates/`

 :information_source: This is not specific to isochrone requests.
-It is necessary to refresh results, for example when a user moves the map with the "refresh results when I move the map" check box enabled.
+It may be useful to refresh results using Ajax calls, for example when a user moves the map with the "refresh results when I move the map" check box enabled.

 #### 4/ Show commute time for each office